 (From the series “Do Just One Thing” dedicated to helping you complete and utilize your LinkedIn profile in just 5 minutes a day)

 Your most recent job listing is very important.
-It shows prominently near the top of your profile.
-Eleven lines are visible (depending on the number of line breaks you use) before you have to click on “see more”.
+It shows prominently near the top of your profile. (*update 2022) Just two lines are visible before you have to click on “see more”.
 A little attention to the wording will pay off handsomely.
 It’s where people seeking your expertise will look first.
 LinkedIn’s algorithm looks for keywords here.
 Most importantly, you probably have a recent success story to tell.

 Let’s get this update done now!